MicrosoftDocs/WSL/WSL/tutorials/wsl-database.md

 To stop running your Redis server: `sudo service redis-server stop`

 For more information about working with a Redis database, see the [Redis docs](https://redis.io/topics/quickstart).

+To work with Redis databases in VS Code, try the [Redis extension](https://marketplace.visualstudio.com/items?itemName=cweijan.vscode-redis-client).

 ## See services running and set up profile aliases